City of New Orleans title block

 Coach Class Travel Tips from Kev’s Experience

-Over my decade of train travel, I have discovered a few things that make the trip in coach class more enjoyable.
+Over my decade of train travel, I have discovered a few things that make the coach-class trip more enjoyable.

 I always bring a water bottle, snacks, and extra money for the café car.
 I’ll explain more about the café later.

 An extension cord is essential!
-The coach’s outlets are on the wall; while there are two outlets, you need to share one with your seatmate.
+The coach’s outlets are located on the wall; however, there are only two outlets, so you will need to share one with your seatmate.
 An extension cord allows you to plug in more than one item at a time.
 Another advantage is that an aisle seat can provide power without bothering your seatmate.

-A blow-up pillow or another pillow and a blanket can make sleeping or napping more comfortable.
+A blow-up pillow, another pillow, and a blanket can make sleeping or napping more comfortable.
 A bulky hoodie can also work if you don’t need it.

 Some entertainment helps, too!
 While the windows can work, I often bring other things, such as puzzle books and magazines, my iPad for movies and shows, and my iPhone for music and podcasts.
 If you want more Amtrak entertainment ideas, check out that post.